Eschatologue/CM_wiki/docs/class/rogue/arcane-trickster.md

 # Roguish Archetype: Arcane Trickster

+*As quick with a spell as you are with a lockpick, your illusions and enchantments keep opponents on the back foot.*

 Some Rogues enhance their fine-honed skills of stealth and agility with Arcane spells, learning magical tricks to aid them in their trade.
 Some Arcane Tricksters use their talents as pickpockets and burglars, while others are pranksters, mischief-makers, or adventurers.

-## Level 3: Spellcasting
+### Level 3: Spellcasting

 You have learned to cast spells.
-See the Player's Handbook for rules on spellcasting.
 The information below details how you use those rules as an Arcane Trickster.

 | Rogue level | Spells Prepared | I | II | III | IV |
 |:---:|:---:|:---:|:---:|:---:|:---:|